isbeorn/nina.docs/docs/sequencer/advanced/instructions.md

 ### Dew Heater
 ![Dew Heater](../../images/sequencer/instructions/camera_dew.png)
 This instruction will turn on or turn off the camera dew heater
-*Requires a camera that has controllable dew heater*
+*Requires a camera that has a controllable dew heater*

 ### Set Readout Mode
 ![Set Readout Mode](../../images/sequencer/instructions/camera_readout.png)